julianbernauer/SAGE-QTAUR/README.md

 # SAGE-QTAUR

-This repository accompanies the book "Quantitative Text Analysis Using R" by Julian Bernauer and Anna Wohlmann published by [SAGE](https://us.sagepub.com/en-us/nam/quantitative-text-analysis-using-r/book265646) in March 2025.
+This repository accompanies the book "Quantitative Text Analysis Using R" by Julian Bernauer and Anna Wohlmann
+<published by <a href="https://us.sagepub.com/en-us/nam/quantitative-text-analysis-using-r/book265646" target="_blank">SAGE</a></p>
+in March 2025.

 It contains: